Carlo Viola

-Carlo Viola (2 November 1855 – 4 August 1925) was an Italian geologist.
+Carlo Viola (2 November 1855 – 4 August 1925) was a Dalmatian Italian geologist.

 Biography

 He was born in Zara, Austrian Empire (now Zadar, Croatia) on 2 November 1855.
 The identity of his parents is unknown.
 It is known, however, that his father was originally from Fiume (Rijeka), and a captain in the Navy, and that his mother was Venetian.

 He was educated in his native Dalmatia, in Istria and in Graz.
 He enrolled at the University of Vienna, where he met Guglielmo Oberdan, who at the time was a prominent figure among Italian students.
 He later fled Austria together with Oberdan and other Italian irredentists, and was able to see again his family only when Zara (Zadar) was annexed to Italy, in the aftermath of the Treaty of Rapallo.